projectsesame/sesame/site/content/docs/v1.15.2/config/client-authorization.md

 </p>

-The [external authorization][7] guides demonstrates how to deploy HTTP basic authentication using Contour and [contour-authserver](https://github.com/projectsesame/sesame-authserver).
+The [external authorization][7] guides demonstrates how to deploy HTTP basic authentication using Sesame and [Sesame-authserver](https://github.com/projectsesame/sesame-authserver).

 ## Extension Services

-The starting point for external authorization in Contour is the [ExtensionService][2] API.
+The starting point for external authorization in Sesame is the [ExtensionService][2] API.
 This API creates a cluster which Envoy can use to send requests to an external server.
 In principle, the Envoy cluster can be used for any purpose, but in this document we are concerned only with how to use it as an authorization service.

 An authorization service is a gRPC service that implements the Envoy [CheckRequest][3] protocol.
-Note that Contour requires the extension to implement the "v3" version of the protocol.
+Note that Sesame requires the extension to implement the "v3" version of the protocol.
-Contour is compatible with any authorization server that implements this protocol.
+Sesame is compatible with any authorization server that implements this protocol.

 The primary field of interest in the `ExtensionService` CRD is the `.spec.services` field.